 Unofficially nicknamed ‘the summer capital of Russia’, the city of Sochi usually enjoys 200 days of sunshine a year and is characterised by a unique blend of beautiful scenery, the warm azure waters of the Black Sea and high mountains of the Caucasus, all of which will provide a distinct and spectacular setting for the Grand Prix.

 The 5.848-kilometre circuit is located within Sochi’s dazzling Olympic Park and winds its way around many of the architecturally eye-catching venues that were built for the Games.

-“I’m very impressed with the layout of the track,” was the verdict of FIA Formula 1 race director and safety delegate Charlie Whiting.
+“I’m very impressed with the layout of the track,” was the verdict of the FIA's late Formula 1 race director and safety delegate Charlie Whiting when he first saw it.
 “The size of the project is very impressive.”

 Four-time world champion Sebastian Vettel was equally impressed with what he found.

 "It’s an interesting layout with a good mix of high-speed corners and technical sections," he said.
 "It’s a huge challenge in a Formula 1 car."

 Sochi is home to the northernmost tea plantation in the world, a product of the city’s unique climatic conditions.

 Sochi's primary gateway is Sochi International Airport, which is situated just 7 kilometres from the circuit.
 As befitting a major sporting destination, the city is well served by public transport.
 To get from the airport to downtown Sochi or the Olympic park, you can take a shuttle bus or, over the Grand Prix weekend, a free 'Lastochka' train.
 Hire cars and taxis are also readily available, though Sochi's numerous parks, beaches and architecture also make it a pleasurable city to walk around.